 People at Redgate will tell you we offer a genuinely different working environment.
 Redgate is relaxed, informal and fun, yet will challenge you to do your best work on real products.

-We have flexible working hours, no dress code, and on-site perks which simply make life easier (and a T-shirt printing press, just for fun).
+We have flexible working hours, no dress code, and on-site perks which simply make life easier.
 We welcome open discussions and free flowing ideas, and champion learning and continuous improvement.

 Every team has different challenges and they each decide the specifics of how they work.
 We’re passionate about the benefits of an agile approach, strong technical practices and learning from each other about what works and what doesn’t.